PavelQuiquia/Data-Analytics/README.md

-# Data-Analytics
+# First web scraping and Data analysis

-for the steps read the txt file: Steps to PlayerStatsLiga17
+For the steps, read the txt file: Steps to PlayerStatsLiga17